Greg MoriResearch Director

 machine learning algorithms, adapting them to suit our

-Specific examples of features and representations include work on superpixels for representing images, motion features for human action recognition, and our bag-of- words model for video sequences.
-We have developed variants of machine learning algorithms for models such as the hidden Conditional Random Field (hCRF) and Latent Dirichlet Allocation (LDA), latent SVMs, and deep networks to implement these ideas.
+Specific examples of features and representations include work on superpixels for representing images, motion features for human action recognition, and bag-of-words models for video sequences.
+We have developed variants of machine learning algorithms such as hidden Conditional Random Fields (hCRFs), and Latent Dirichlet Allocation (LDA), latent SVMs, and deep networks to implement these ideas.

 Research interests keywords: